Develop with GraphQL

 GraphQL is not magic—you still need the appropriate access rights to manage data in any Composable Commerce Project and so we need to follow the same steps that are used to access the RESTful API.
 First, we need to create an API Client, then an Oauth2 token and now we can use that token to interface with GraphQL.
 To refresh your knowledge on Authorization flows and API Clients you might want to review our self-learning module.

-Throughout this module, we will use the commercetools GraphiQL interface, a GraphQL interface that allows you to easily explore GraphQL.
-You can follow along using our tools or any other GraphQL UI tool (for example, Postman).
+Throughout this module, we will explore GraphQL using the GraphQL Explorer in the Merchant Center.
+You can follow along using our tools or any other GraphQL tool (for example, Postman).
 To get started you will need to have a Composable Commerce Project and some data in it; we will be using the Composable Commerce sample data.

 REST overfetching